Travelling with Diabetes

 Air Travel with a Pump

 If you wear an insulin pump, your pump may be affected by the metal detectors.
-There are recommendations from the Canadian Air Transport Security Authority (CATSA) that will help make your travel easier:
+You are not required to remove your insulin pump for screening but inform the screening officer that you are wearing one.
+There are recommendations from the Canadian Air Transport Security Authority that will help make your travel easier:

 - Arrive at the airport well in advance of your flight

 - Inform security that you wear an insulin pump.
 You do not have to remove your pump.
-You can request a patdown in lieu of imaging technology.
+Do not wear your pump through x-ray or body scanners.
+Inform the agent and you can request a physical search, in lieu of imaging technology.
+Hand held medal detectors do not affect the functioning of insulin pumps or CGMs.

 - If you have questions about the safety of wearing your pump through scanners, contact your manufacturer